War of the League of Cognac: Initial moves

-The League quickly seized the town of Lodi, but Imperial troops marched into Lombardy and soon forced Sforza to abandon Milan.
+The League quickly seized the town of Lodi in what is now northern Italy, but Imperial troops marched into Lombardy and soon forced Sforza to abandon Milan.
 Meanwhile, the powerful Colonna family organized an attack on Rome to exploit the Papacy's moment of weakness, defeating the Papal forces and briefly seizing control of the city in September 1526.
 They were soon paid off and left the city.

 Sack of Rome

 Charles V now gathered a force of 14,000 German landsknecht mercenaries and 6,000 Spanish tercio soldiers led by Georg Frundsberg and Charles of Bourbon; the forces combined at Piacenza and advanced on Rome.
-Francesco Guicciardini, now in command of the Papal armies, proved unable to resist them; and when the Duke of Bourbon was killed, the underpaid armies sacked the city, forcing the Pope to take refuge at Castel Sant'Angelo.
+Francesco Guicciardini, now in command of the Papal armies, proved unable to resist them; when the Duke of Bourbon was killed, the underpaid armies sacked the city, forcing the Pope to take refuge at Castel Sant'Angelo.
 His escape was made possible by the Swiss Guards' last stand.